ethansilvas/Wall-Bouncer-Game/README.md

 # Wall-Jumper-Game
-A game I made in unity that has the player bouncing between walls to avoid falling blocks.
+A one-button game I made in unity that has the player bouncing between walls to avoid falling blocks.

 The scripts that I wrote are all in C#, and they can be found under Wall Jumper/Assets/Scripts